 In May 2015, we entered into a Credit Agreement (the "Credit Agreement") with several financial institutions, and Wells Fargo Bank, National Association, as administrative agent.
-The Credit Agreement provides for a revolving credit facility up to \$300.0 million.
-On January 6, 2016, the revolving credit facility was increased by \$45.0 million to \$300.0 million in accordance with the accordion feature of the Credit Agreement.
+The Credit Agreement provided for a revolving credit facility up to \$300.0 million.
+On May 27, 2016, we entered into an Amended and Restated Credit Agreement (the "A&R Credit Agreement") with several financial institutions, and Wells Fargo Bank, National Association, as administrative agent.
+The A&R Credit Agreement has substantially similar terms and provisions as the Credit Agreement but provides for a \$360.0 million revolving credit facility, which can be increased by request of the Company up to \$400.0 million, subject to the terms and conditions of the A&R Credit Agreement.

-The Credit Agreement matures on May 26, 2018.
-Prior to each annual anniversary of the Credit Agreement, we may request a one-year extension of the maturity date.
-The Credit Agreement is guaranteed by each of our subsidiaries having gross assets equal to or greater than \$0.5 million.
-Prior to the occurrence of a trigger event under the Credit Agreement, the revolving credit facility is unsecured except that the facility is secured by a first priority lien in certain land held for development, lots under development and/or finished lots with an aggregate land value of at least \$35.0 million.
-As of March 31, 2016, the borrowing base under the Credit Agreement was \$300.0 million, of which \$248.0 million was outstanding, \$7.6 million represents letter of credit assurances, and \$44.4 million was available to borrow.
+The A&R Credit Agreement matures on May 27, 2019.
+Prior to each annual anniversary of the A&R Credit Agreement, we may request a one-year extension of the maturity date.
+The A&R Credit Agreement is guaranteed by each of our subsidiaries having gross assets equal to or greater than \$0.5 million.
+Prior to the occurrence of a trigger event under the A&R Credit Agreement, the revolving credit facility is unsecured except that the facility is secured by a first priority lien in certain land held for development, lots under development and/or finished lots with an aggregate land value of at least \$35.0 million.
+As of June 30, 2016, the borrowing base under the A&R Credit Agreement was \$360.0 million, of which \$260.0 million was outstanding, \$7.6 million represents letter of credit assurances, and \$92.4 million was available to borrow.

-Interest is paid monthly on borrowings under the Credit Agreement at LIBOR plus 3.50%.
-The Credit Agreement applicable margin for LIBOR loans ranges from 3.00% to 3.50% based on our leverage ratio.
-At March 31, 2016, LIBOR was 0.44%.
+Interest is paid monthly on borrowings under the A&R Credit Agreement at LIBOR plus 3.50%.
+The A&R Credit Agreement applicable margin for LIBOR loans ranges from 3.00% to 3.50% based on our leverage ratio.
+At June 30, 2016, LIBOR was 0.45%.

-The Credit Agreement contains various financial covenants, including a tangible net worth ratio, a leverage ratio, a minimum liquidity amount, and an EBITDA to interest expense ratio.
-The Credit Agreement also prohibits us from making any investments except as permitted under the Credit Agreement.
-In addition, the Credit Agreement contains various covenants that, among other restrictions, limit the amount of our additional debt.
-At March 31, 2016, we were in compliance with all of the covenants contained in the Credit Agreement.
+The A&R Credit Agreement contains various financial covenants, including a tangible net worth ratio, a leverage ratio, a minimum liquidity amount, and an EBITDA to interest expense ratio.
+The A&R Credit Agreement contains various covenants that, among other restrictions, limit the amount of our additional debt and our ability to make certain investments.
+At June 30, 2016, we were in compliance with all of the covenants contained in the A&R Credit Agreement.